nervosys/AutonomySim/docs/reinforcement_learning.md

             reward = reward_dist + reward_speed
 ```

-We consider an episode to terminate if it drifts too much away from the known power line coordinates, and then reset the drone to its starting point.
+We consider an episode to terminate if the quadrotor drifts too far from the power lines.
+We then reset the drone to its starting position.

-Once the gym-styled environment wrapper is defined as in `drone_env.py`, we then make use of stable-baselines3 to run a DQN training loop.
-The DQN training can be configured as follows, seen in `dqn_drone.py`.
+Once a Gym environment wrapper is defined as in `drone_env.py`, we use `stable-baselines3` to run a DQN training loop.
+The DQN training can be configured as seen in `dqn_drone.py`:

 ```python
 model = DQN(